Facing (sewing): Types

+Makeup

 After sewing the structural seam of a facing, it must also be under-stitched to prevent it rolling to the outside.
 Under-stitching is done close to the seam line, attaching the facing to the seam allowance.
 A facing can also be used decoratively by applying it from the inside, allowing it to be turned to the outside as a contrasting piece.
 An all-in-one facing is used to finish the armhole and neckline of a garment together, all at once.

 Interfacing, grading and clipping the seams are all terms closely associated with facing.

 Other techniques for finishing an edge include hemming, facing, binded edge and taped edge.